rveciana/rveciana.github.io/_posts/other/2015-12-22-npm_packages.md

 ---
 layout: post
-title:  "How did I create a D3 projection"
+title:  "Creating a D3 NPM package"
-date:   2016-01-01
+date:   2015-12-22
 teaser: npm-packages.png
-categories: d3
+categories: other
 tags: [npm, nodejs, bower, travis, mocha, tutorial, projections]
 ---

 Some months ago I created a D3js projection, and published it to NMP and Bower.
-I wanted to use the oportunity to learn about Nodejs, npm and so on.
-I write this post to remember all the steps I followed, maybe is interesting for someone else.
+I wanted to use the opportunity to learn about Nodejs, NPM and so on.
+I write this post to remember all the steps I followed, and maybe is interesting for someone else.

 The final code
 --------------

-[Original post][d3-composite-projections post]
+The library I will talk about is explained in the [original d3-composite-projections post][d3-composite-projections post].
+You can download it or take a look to the code at the [project's GitHub page][github page].
+If you already know how to use npm, just type `npm install d3-composite-projections`.

+I won't talk about the code itself, but about the tools I used to create it.

 Creating the nodejs project
 ---------------------------